-Use of this drug for an extended period of time can lead to hypothalamic-pituitary-adrenal (HPA) suppression, which can threaten life!
+Use of this drug for an extended period of time can lead to hypothalamic-pituitary-adrenal (HPA) suppression, which can be life-threatening.
 The risk of this adverse effect is increased if this drug is rapidly discontinued.
-Therefore, it is very important to reduce the dose gradually before finally completely stopping Prednisone.
+Therefore, it is very important to reduce the dose gradually before finally completely stopping prednisone.

-For example, if you’ve been taking 5 mg of Prednisone a day, it is first necessary to reduce the dose to 2.5 mg per day which should be used for about one week, and then the dose should be reduced again to 1.25 mg per day and used for one more week and then you can finally stop using this medicine.
-Your doctor will explain how to eject from prednisone therapy.
+For example, if you have been taking 5 mg of prednisone a day, it is first necessary to reduce the dose to 2.5 mg per day, which should be used for about one week, and then the dose should be reduced again to 1.25 mg per day and used for one more week before you can finally stop using this medicine.
+Your doctor will explain how to taper and stop prednisone therapy.